Developer Guide

 - The current implementation of

-not only sorts the client list that is displayed to the user, but also sorts the storage file that stores the client details i.e.[JAR file location]/data/insureiq.json
+sortnot only sorts the client list that is displayed to the user, but also sorts the storage file that stores the client details i.e.[JAR file location]/data/insureiq.json - Hence, if the user restarts the application again, the client list displayed to the user will be the already sorted client list

 - We plan to update the implementation of the

-command such that it will only display the sorted client list to the user, but does not sort the client list in the storage file
+sortcommand such that it will only display the sorted client list to the user, but does not sort the client list in the storage file

 Support for multiple policies for same client with same vehicle